ehansis/til/pages/black_python.md

 * Long lines broken up
 * Correct spaces around operators
 * Normalized number of empty lines before functions
-* Normalied indentation
+* Normalized indentation

-Running Black on the current source file is mapped to a keyboard shortcut in my IDE (``Cmd+Ctrl+B``, if you wanted to know), and
+I added a keyborad shortcut in my IDE (``Cmd+Ctrl+B``, if you wanted to know) for running Black on the current source file.
 I run it every time I have finished a block of code or a specific change.
-Running it has become so much of a habit that I often catch myself trying to run it on TeX, Markdown or JavaScript.
+Running it has become so much of a habit that I often catch myself hitting ``Cmd+Ctrl+B`` in TeX, Markdown or JavaScript.
 Still, I opt for running it manually instead of automatically on saving, because automatic reformatting of code might, for example, interfere with debugging sessions.